awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

 1. Choose **Next** to continue\.
 The following confirmation box appears:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/cassandra-confirm-reboot.png)

    Choose **OK** to continue\.
-AWS SCT reboots your source datacenter, one node at a time\.
+AWS SCT reboots your source data center, one node at a time\.

 1. Review the information in the **Datacenter Synchronization** window\.
-If your cluster is running Cassandra version 2, then AWS SCT copies all of the data to the clone datacenter\.
-If your cluster is running Cassandra version 3, then you can choose which keyspace\(s\) you want to copy to the clone datacenter\.
+If your cluster is running Cassandra version 2, then AWS SCT copies all of the data to the clone data center\.
+If your cluster is running Cassandra version 3, then you can choose which keyspace or keyspaces you want to copy to the clone data center\.

-1. When you are ready to begin replicating data to your clone datacenter, choose **Start**\.
+1. When you are ready to begin replicating data to your clone data center, choose **Start**\.

    Data replication will begin immediately\.
 AWS SCT displays a progress bar so that you can monitor the replication process\.
-Note that replication can take a long time, depending on how much data is in the source datacenter\.
+Note that replication can take a long time, depending on how much data is in the source data center\.
 If you need to cancel the operation before it's fully complete, choose **Cancel**\.

    When the replication is complete, choose **Next** to continue\.